 Now we move on to Stage Two of the Trader Joe’s protest, a sophisticated elaboration of Alinskyite tactics that even Alinsky himself didn’t envision.
 Since this protest is not a naturally occurring public uprising, but rather a planned maneuver by a clique of activists, one must generate one’s own media coverage, since it’s unlikely that any news outlet will deem your stunt worth covering.

 So as part of the protest, you bring along your own photographer to immortalize Trader Joe’s public humiliation.
-But how to make ittj4sm seem “important,” a historically significant protest that will be remembered for generations?
+But how to make it seem “important,” a historically significant protest that will be remembered for generations?
 Simple!
 Just switch the digital camera to “black-and-white” mode, so the images look like historical artifacts from the protest glory days of the ’60s and ’70s!
 Ah, those old black-and-white pictures of Cesar Chavez trying to unionize the farmworkers, these images are imprinted indelibly on the public consciousness.
 So we can replicate that importance and glory by making the pictures of our protest also be black-and-white.
 Instant gravitas!

 Study question: Should we dismiss these Alinskyites as sanctimonious irrelevant buffoons, or are they successfully eroding the economy one penny-per-pound at a time, so that eventually a million micromanaged economic transactions will reach the tipping point into a completely controlled economy (which, after all, is their real goal)?
 Or perhaps we need to grow our own tomatoes.